-3 credit hours On-Campus - every fall Online - every year
+On-Campus - every fall Online - every year

 Major Prophets (OT 303) studies the writings of the prophets Isaiah, Jeremiah, Ezekiel, and Daniel, with careful examination of the religious, moral, and civil decline of the Hebrew nation.
 Pre-requisites: Biblical Literature I and Inductive Bible Study.
-3 credit hours

 Minor Prophets (OT 304) studies the writings of the twelve minor prophets by considering their historical backgrounds and messages.
 Their writings are applied to similar conditions today.
 Pre-requisites: Biblical Literature I and Inductive Bible Study.
-3 credit hours
+3 credit hrs

 Introduction to Bible Study Tools - Hebrew (OT 308) focuses on using electronic tools to work with the major language behind the Old Testament.
 It does not concentrate on the technical details of learning Hebrew such as memorizing vocabulary and mastering the details of grammar, but rather the ability to use tools to examine the words and concepts with the purpose of being able to better understand and interpret the Old Testament.
-3 credit hours On-Campus only